psmoveservice/PSMoveService/README.md

 1. Optional: libusb
     * Only necessary for PS3EYEDriver (required on Mac and Windows 64-bit)
     * Windows:
-        * Open psmoveapi\external\libusb-1.0\msvc\libusb_2013.sln
+        * Open PSMoveService\thirdparty\libusb\msvc\libusb_2013.sln
-        * Change the target to Release x64 (at the top of the Visual Studio window).
-        * Right-click on libusb-1.0 (static) and select Properties.
-        * In the properties Window, make sure the Platform is set to Active or All Platforms.
-        * In the properties Window, navigate to Configuration Properties > C/C++ > Code Generation
-        * Change "Runtime Library" to Multi-threaded DLL (/MD)
-        * Click OK
-        * Right-click on libusb-1.0 (static) and Build.
+        * For each combination of Release/Debug * Win32/x64, right-click on libusb-1.0 (static) and Build.
+        * Close this Visual Studio Solution.
     * Mac:
         * `cd thirdparty/libusb`
         * `./autogen.sh`